TomConlin/Semantic_Exchange_Format/README.md

 Semantic (sub)graph exchange is a thorny problem.
-Limiting our exchange structure to a particular (fractal) tree pattern can, when combined with others, result in a complex but reltivity tractable Directed Acyclic Graph.
+Limiting our exchange structure to a particular (fractal) tree pattern can, when combined with others, result in a complex but relativity tractable Directed Acyclic Graph.

 Insisting our directed rooted trees are structured as a "list of records" which allows the _value_ of a record's field